 But to answer a question I’m sure you’ve all been wondering: what are buckwheat groats, anyways?
-And why is groats such a funny word?
-Well, I’m not sure I can answer the latter (I mean, it rhymes with oats, but is somehow so much more hilarious), but with regards to the former, buckwheat groats are the hulled seeds of the buckwheat plant.
+Buckwheat groats are the hulled seeds of the buckwheat plant.
 If you don’t know what a buckwheat plant looks like (I didn’t!), take a quick look here.
-It’s a beautiful plant, with white blossoms, and it’s neat to make the connection between those little seeds and the beautiful green and white triangular bits that come in the buckwheat groats bag.
-Sidebar: if you’ve never googled what quinoa (also a seed) looks like, in plant form, I highly recommend it.
-Gorgeous, colourful – so unique-looking.
-But I digress.
+It’s a beautiful plant (related to the rhubarb plant, actually), with white blossoms.
+It’s neat to make the connection between those little seeds and the beautiful green and white triangular bits that come in the buckwheat groats bag.

 Crunchy Homemade Oat & Buckwheat Granola